 In South Louisiana, celebrations abound on the weekend before Mardi Gras, but one party just keeps on going year-round.
-And this Blackened Bloody Mary cocktail pays tribute to one Cajun lady who knows how to party Louisiana-style.
+And this Blackened Bloody Mary cocktail pays tribute to one Cajun lady who knew how to party Louisiana-style.

 Fred’s Lounge located on the main drag in Mamou is an original, off-beat piece of the French Acadian tapestry that has been sipped and savored by locals and the famous alike.
 Every Saturday morning Fred’s Lounge opens at 8:00 a.m.
 But, it’s not until later — 9:00 a.m. sharp — when the KVPI-FM radio broadcast begins that the fun really cranks up.